baltpeter/thesis-mobile-consent-dialogs/thesis/500_device-instrumentation-framework.md

     On Android, we have already granted all runtime permissions through the `-g` flag to `adb install`.
 This does not, however, include so-called dangerous permissions like reading phone numbers or SMS messages.
 To grant those, we first obtain a list of dangerous permissions using `adb shell "pm list permissions -g -d -u"`{.sh} and then grant them individually using `adb shell "pm grant $appId $permissionId"`{.sh} [@latifAnswerListADB2020].

     On iOS, there is no intended way to grant permissions other than through the GUI.
 We discovered that permission data is stored in the `access` table of the SQLite database at `/private/var/mobile/Library/TCC/TCC.db`.
 A list of possible permission IDs to set can be reconstructed from `/System/Library/PrivateFrameworks/TCC.framework/en.lproj/Localizable.strings`, a translation file for the *Transparency, Consent, and Control* framework [@johnsonDeepDiveMacOS2021].
 Setting the `auth_value` column to `2` grants the permission, setting it to `0` denies it.
-A list of which permissions we set can be found in table TODO.
+A list of which permissions we set can be found in [@tbl:appendix-ios-permissions] in [@Sec:appendix-figures-tables].

     The location permission is not handled by that table.
 To grant an app access to the location, we inject the following Frida script into the settings application: